 - Rare Earth (Color Code: Gray)

-Welding Torch: The GTAW welding torch holds the tungsten electrode and also provides the means for conveying shielding gas to the molten weld pool through a nozzle.
-A clamping device called as collet is provided in the torch for holding the tungsten electrode.
+3. Welding Torch: The GTAW welding torch holds the tungsten electrode and provides the means to convey shielding gas to the molten weld pool through a nozzle.
+A clamping device called the collet is provided in the torch for holding the tungsten electrode.
 Collets are generally made up of copper alloys.
-Nozzles are provided onto the head of the torch to provide direction for the flow of the shielding gas.
+Nozzles are provided onto the head of the torch to provide direction for the shielding gas flow.
 Nozzles are generally made up of ceramic materials.

-Shielding Gas: Shielding gas is supplied through the nozzle of torch to prevent the atmospheric contamination of molten weld pool.
+4. Shielding Gas: Shielding gas is supplied through the nozzle of the torch to prevent the atmospheric contamination of the molten weld pool.
 Inert gases such as Argon or Helium or a combination of both can be used as shielding gas.

-Argon provides smoother and quieter arc with reduced penetration, apart from this cost of argon is less as compared to Helium.
-Due to its reduced penetration Argon is used for joining of thinner metals.
+Argon provides a smoother and quieter arc with reduced penetration, apart from this, the cost of argon is less as compared to Helium.
+Due to its reduced penetration Argon is used for the joining of thinner metals.
 On the other hand, Helium provides higher heat penetration hence useful for thicker materials and materials with high heat conductivity such as Aluminium and Copper.

-- TIG welding produces high quality weld, most suitable for industries requiring precision welding such as aerospace industries and nuclear industries.
+1. TIG welding produces high-quality weld, most suitable for industries requiring precision weldings such as aerospace industries and nuclear industries.

-- No flux required due to the presence of shielding gas
+2. No flux is required due to the presence of shielding gas.

-- Welding can be made in all positions
+4. Welding can be made in all positions.

-- TIG welding process can easily be automated
+6. TIG welding process can easily be automated.

-- Excellent root pass weld penetration can be obtained with TIG welding
+7. Excellent root pass weld penetration can be obtained with TIG welding.

-- Lower deposition rate as compared to other consumable arc welding processes
+1. Lower deposition rate as compared to other consumable arc welding processes.

-- TIG welding is quite expensive than other conventional welding processes such as Shielded Metal Arc Welding (SMAW) or Gas Metal Arc Welding (GMAW)
+4. TIG welding is quite expensive than other conventional welding processes such as Shielded Metal Arc Welding (SMAW) or Gas Metal Arc Welding (GMAW).

-- Shielding of molten weld pool is quite difficult during windy and drafty environments
+5. Shielding of the molten weld pool is quite difficult during windy and drafty environments.

 Also read: Flux Cored Arc Welding (FCAW)